Welcome to the Cheshire Now

-Join us on a tour of the county of Cheshire and the Wirral Peninsula
+Join us on a tour of the counties of Cheshire, Derbyshire, Lancashire and the Wirral Peninsula

 The county of Cheshire borders Wales and the Irish Sea, and covers some 2,323 square kilometres.
 It is a mainly rural county with a high concentration of villages and contains some of the best stately homes in Britain.